 Astove Coral House is located on the Astove Atoll, one of the most remote and inhabited islands in Seychelles.

-Visit the conservation facility to learn more about the various projects and how they have positively impacted the island ecosystems.
-Spinner dolphins put on a show of jumping and playing when you head out on a boat ride.
+Despite all the beauty on land, there’s even more underwater.
+It’s a thriving world of majestic whales and fish.
+Spinner dolphins put on a show, jumping and playing when you head out on a boat ride.
 Monitor the sea creatures on the reef flats with a marine biologist.
 Eagle rays, lemon sharks, juvenile turtles, and eels are just some of the incredible marine animals that call these pristine reefs home.

 Peer down into the deep abyss off an area called “The Wall”-popular with scuba divers.

 Snorkelers are greeted by a charismatic, colorful world of butterfly fish.
 Curious rays sometimes swim right by.
 Adventure-seekers head out into deeper waters in search of sailfish.

 Seabirds soar and swoop above the surf.
 These remote islands are a bird watcher’s paradise.
 Document the various species with your local guide, or lend a hand planting a tree.